Participating in the arts offers a host of physical, mental and social benefits for older adults.

 Ashlee Cordell is a Research Assistant and Project Coordinator with the Benjamin Rose Institute on Aging

-Coming up with activities to keep your older loved one mentally and physically engaged can be a tall order, particularly during Covid-19 restrictions.
+Coming up with activities to keep your older loved one mentally and physically engaged can be a tall order.
 Exploring the creative arts is one of the best ways to begin!
 Your loved one can enjoy creative expression either from the comfort of home or by venturing into the community.
 Older adults benefit in numerous ways—physically, mentally and socially—from participating in the arts.

 As people get older, their body of knowledge and expertise continues to expand, and can become major building blocks of creative expression.
 Pandemic restrictions have caused social isolation and loneliness to rise, so creative expression is more important than ever, as it can help to alleviate these issues, as well as others.